LooDaHu/ARORA_General_-Introduction/Welcome file.md

         'rest_framework',
        ]

-Here is a tutorial for set-up d
+Here is a [tutorial](https://wsvincent.com/django-rest-framework-tutorial/) could be help at set-up.
 ## FIie structure and explanation
 After we have done the set-up, the whole project should look like this.
 ![enter image description here](https://lh3.googleusercontent.com/CAbsN_SgS47Dvu1yrGXq6M68HYC0CsG8ET-WWknex3Qeukezihxp_NPHA59Mxm6B2GSCYJ0vRrY)